 A stushie in Edinburgh, with accompanying Twitter storm, has exercised my nearest and dearest.
 The Audacious Women Festival, as the name implies, might be assumed to have something to do with women: find their tweets at @awfest.
 Some of the events are open to all, and some are single-sex events intended for women.
 But the idea of a single-sex event has exercised a particular lobby, claiming to represent trans and non-binary people, who have called for a boycott.
 Yesterday, Glasgow Women’s Library (@womenslibrary) pulled out of two single-sex workshops they were due to conduct, leaving sixty people without an event at 30 minutes’ notice.
 Edinburgh Rape Crisis (@EdinRapeCrisis) has pulled a book launch planned for Monday.
 Reactions on Twitter have been mixed; it seems to me that more people have condemned the organisations than have supported them.

-The offence that the Festival has caused is that the organisers have stuck to the policy on gender recognition advised by the Equality and Human Rights Commission: more or less, that they treat people as women when they present as women (the statement has been misread by the Twitterati who don’t understand the purpose of the word ‘or’ in a sentence).
+The offence that the Festival has caused is that the organisers have stuck to the policy on gender recognition advised by the Equality and Human Rights Commission: more or less, that they treat people as women when they present as women.
 The call for a boycott was circulated by @ClassicsQueer, who holds that that policy excludes “our trans and nb sisters”. [“NB”, for those lost in acronyms, stands for non-binary.]
 She attached a document saying this:

 I would urge you particularly if you are a cis woman to boycott … A few weeks ago I reached out to them as I was concerned by the ‘women only’ rhetoric and was disappointed to find their response laden with transphobia.
 I was told that the events were for people who are ‘publicly accepted as women’ and that they urge me and my friends to consider if other audience members will feel ‘comfortable with your personal identity’ before attending any events.”